Ohio’s Cellphone-Use & Texting-While-Driving Laws

 Read about Ohio’s distracted driving laws and the costs of a violation.

-Ohio's distracted driving laws generally ban texting while driving for all motorists and talking on a cellphone for only certain drivers.
+Ohio's distracted driving laws generally ban texting while driving for all motorists.
+The laws also put restrictions on cell phone use while driving.
 This article discusses the specifics of what the law prohibits and the costs and other consequences of a violation.

 Ohio's distracted driving law prohibits all motorists from using a handheld wireless communication device to write, send, or read text-based communications while driving.